-Send out the following information a least one week prior to each meeting:
+Send out the following information at least one week prior to each meeting:

 Any supporting information/recommendation for decisions to be made

 Determine who will be documenting the meeting.
-The minutes are not expected to be verbatim.
+Meeting minutes are not expected to be verbatim.
 They should, however, reflect decisions, assignments and action items.
-By maintaining an accurate record, progress can be noted and agendas for upcoming meetings will address the issues deemed important by the board.

 Planning a Chapter Meeting The following steps are helpful to insure that your meeting is a success.